Deekshith1994/FinishApp/README.md

 # FinishApp

-Notes are sorted in Ascending Oeder.
+Notes are sorted in Ascending Order.

 Improvements yet to be made:
 -> Sorting based on a search string (priority sorting)